Uzbekistan Travel Itinerary

 Getting cash in Uzbekistan

-Each city has a handful of good working ATM’s.
-Some dispense Uzbek Sum and other US Dollars.
-Maestro and Visa cards are widely accepted whereas Mastercard is limited.
+Each city has a handful of good working ATMs.
+Some dispense Uzbek Sums and other US Dollars.
+Maestro and Visa cards are widely accepted, whereas Mastercard is limited.

 Food in Uzbekistan

 A commonly misunderstood fact is that you would have to see Uzbekistan with a tour company – wrong!
-Uzbekistan’s rail network is a super convenient, affordable and overall great way to get around the country.
-The fast-trains are from the same quality as Italy or another European country.
+Uzbekistan’s rail network is a super convenient, affordable, and overall great way to get around the country.
+The fast trains are of the same quality as Italy or another European country.

-Train tickets for the above giving Uzbekistan travel route costs between 5 and 20 USD per ride per person depending on the class.
+Train tickets for the above Uzbekistan travel route cost between 5 and 20 USD per ride per person, depending on the class.

 Uzbekistan is a modern country without strict rules on how women should dress.
 Although the majority of the country is Muslim, headscarves are not required at all, and you will see women wearing whatever they feel comfortable with, even ripped jeans or skirts.
-Expect quite a few selfie questions as western tourists are still new and exciting.
+Expect quite a few selfie requests as Western tourists are still new and exciting.

 Dress in a way that is respectful to everyone.
-Of course, at some religious sites, you are required to cover yourself so always take an extra scarf with you while traveling in Uzbekistan.
+Of course, at some religious sites, you are required to cover yourself, so always bring an extra scarf with you while traveling in Uzbekistan.

 Safety in Uzbekistan

 Getting your visa for Uzbekistan has become a piece of cake for most nationalities due to changes in 2018.
-E-visas can now be acquired and to some countries the visa is free.
+E-visas can now be acquired, and for some countries, it’s even free.